Skip to content

 Is the Louvre Worth Visiting?

-Even if you’re not an art lover, the Louvre is worth visiting as it’s more than just a museum, it’s a part of French history.
+I hear this question a lot, and even if you’re not an art lover—which I’m not—the Louvre is worth visiting as it’s more than just a museum; it’s a part of French history.

 Originally built as a fortress in the late 12th century under Philip II, the Louvre’s remnants of this past can still be seen in the basement area.